-Gender equality has come a long way since the suffragettes fought for the right to vote just over a century ago, and yet half of the planet’s population still faces out-dated taboos everyday.
+Gender equality has come a long way since the suffragettes fought for the right to vote just over a century ago, and yet half of the planet’s population still faces outdated taboos every day.
 Women are still required to tiptoe around the realities of their own lives (we’re looking at you periods, body hair and pay gaps!).
-Just by existing on this planet women are automatically at a disadvantage, often oppressed before exiting the womb — gender reveal parties and sex-selective abortions are pretty powerful examples of why we still need to fight so hard for equality.
+Just by existing on this planet, women are automatically at a disadvantage.
+In fact, women are often oppressed before exiting the womb — gender-reveal parties and sex-selective abortions are pretty powerful examples of why we still need to fight so hard for equality.

-Unfortunately, the list of stigmas women face on a daily basis is too long to tally up here, but we’ve chosen 10 that still exist and seriously shouldn’t.
+Unfortunately, the list of stigmas women face on a daily basis is too long to tally up here, but we’ve chosen 10 stigmas that still exist — and seriously shouldn’t.

 The period stigma

 Matsui believes we need to speak openly about periods because they are totally normal.
 “I actually feel like we can go a step beyond periods being normalized to them being celebrated, or at least respected!
 Periods deserve some respect, dammit!”
 She explains, “The implication is that being female is still othered instead of being the standard or the norm.”